AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 In case the TVE Dashboard is in "maintenance mode", then users will not be able to view or make new changes.

-If this occurs, then you will have to wait for the Adobe Primetime Authentication engineering team to finish maintenance work on the TVE Dashboard.
+If this occurs, then you will have to wait for the Adobe Pass Authentication engineering team to finish maintenance work on the TVE Dashboard.

 ### Degraded state {#degraded-state}